Job Description for President

 • Touch base with other team members about their plans and preparations for upcoming events

-• Meet with the principal to share information on PTA and school activities and to clear all PTA written materials before publishing in hard copy or posting online
+• Meet regularly with the principal to share information on PTA and school activities and to clear all PTA written materials before publishing in hard copy or posting online

 Communicating: